kent2pas/TupasKMagic8BallAPI8/README.md

 # TupasKMagic8BallAPI8

-//Peer Review: the code runs good.
+//Peer Review: Sanuel Laguna the code runs good.
 The inputs work.
 And the code spits
 //Out what it is meant t0.
 The code looks correct.
 This program is all good.